isikepalaku/api-infra/README.md

 The `/agents` folder contains pre-built agents that you can use as a starting point.
 - Web Search Agent: A simple agent that can search the web.
 - Agno Assist: An Agent that can help answer questions about Agno.
-- Finance Agent: An agent that uses the YFinance API to get stock prices and financial data.
+- Finance Agent: An agent that uses the Financial Datasets API to get stock prices and financial data.

 ## Development Setup